-Barrister–at–Law student Neasa O’Callaghan elected as the 191st Auditor of the LSDSI
+Barrister–at–Law student Neasa O’Callaghan elected as Auditor of the 191 Session of the LSDSI

 Established in 1830, The Law Students’ Debating Society of Ireland (LSDSI) is a student–run organisation that benefits from considerable support from King’s Inns.
 In recent years the LSDSI has acted as a student society within King’s Inns having evolved in its role from a debating society to become a society that represents all facets of student life at King’s Inns.